-At Christmas the entrance hall and main stairway were decorated with holly from the estate.
 The Christmas room was situated on the second floor, the furthest room from the stairway.
 The second floor was closed off during the cold winter to conserve heat, although entry was possible through a side room near the stairway.
 But it was opened up for Christmas and the Christmas room decorated with Christmas cards all over the walls.
-A Christmas tree was purchased and £1 was Calennig, the tradition of giving money to children in the New Year.
+A stack of coins were placed by the front door for children to call and sing for ‘Calennig’, (Calennig is a tradition of giving money to children in the New Year after they sang a song or two).
 Carol singers were giving four shillings and even beggars calling were given a few shillings.

-In 1940 Margaret Powell received a telegram on Christmas Day:
+In 1940 Margaret Powell received a telegram on Christmas Day from her brother Lewes:

 ‘Oh Missie Dear,